America's Best All-Inclusive Resorts

 Related: The Best Vacation Spots in the U.S.

-Reached only by boat, this gracious lodge for a maximum of 32 guests feels like a true hideaway.
+This lodge, which can be reached only by boat and host a maximum of 32 guests, feels like a true hideaway.
 Built in 1917 as a private hunting lodge, it opened to the public in the late 1970s.
 You’re in for VIP service, fresh seafood meals, and animal encounters.
-The lodge is within a 10,000-acre sanctuary full of roaming wildlife, including more than 280 types of birds.
-Rates include meals, snacks, and all beverages; naturalist-guided hikes, kayak tours, fishing trips, reptile safaris, and evening owl prowls; boat transfers to and from the island; and unlimited use of the island activities and recreation gear.
+The property is located within a 10,000-acre sanctuary full of roaming wildlife, including more than 280 types of birds.
+Rates include meals, snacks, and all beverages; naturalist-guided hikes, kayak tours, fishing trips, reptile safaris, and evening owl prowls; boat transfers to and from the island; and unlimited access to island activities and recreation gear.

 Club Med Sandpiper Bay, Florida